Park51: Purchase and investors

 In July 2009, the real estate company and developer Soho Properties purchased the building and property at 45–47 Park Place for $4.85 million in cash.
 Soho Properties' Chairman and CEO, Sharif El-Gamal, initially planned to build a condominium complex at the site, but was convinced by Imam Feisal Abdul Rauf's idea for a community center with a prayer space.
-El-Gamal's partner is Nour Mousa, the nephew of Amr Moussa, the Secretary General of the Arab League.
+El-Gamal's business partner is Nour Mousa, the nephew of Amr Moussa, the Secretary General of the Arab League.

 The investors in the transaction were the Cordoba Initiative, a tax-exempt foundation with assets of $20,000, and the American Society for Muslim Advancement (ASMA), also a non-profit organization.
 At the time, Rauf was founder, CEO, and Executive Director of Cordoba Initiative, and founder and CEO of ASMA, and his wife, Daisy Khan, was the ASMA Executive Director.
 In the Cordoba Initiative's first five years, from 2004–08, it raised less than $100,000.
 Both organizations were run out of the same New York office.
 The two foundations proposed to use the property as the site for a $100 million community center modeled after NYC's Jewish Community Centers and YMCAs.
 They were working on the project with El-Gamal, their co-developer.

 The 49–51 Park Place half of the "45–51" parcel was still owned by the utility Con Edison (Con Ed).
 Soho Properties paid an additional $700,000 to assume a $33,000-a-year lease with Con Ed, for its adjacent attached former sub-station.
 The plan was to build the facility on the site of the two buildings, as the lease for 49–51 Park Place was expire in 2071.
 The two buildings were connected internally, with common walls having been taken down.
 El-Gamal informed Con Ed in February 2010 that he wanted to exercise his purchase option on the lease.
 Although the price was reportedly estimated at $10–$20 million, El-Gamal said the cost "is not an issue".
 The sale was to be reviewed by the New York Public Service Commission, where it might face a vote by a five-member board controlled by the New York governor's office.

 The specific location of the planned facility, "where a piece of the wreckage fell", so close to the World Trade Center, was a primary selling point for the Muslims who bought the building.
 Rauf said it "sends the opposite statement to what happened on 9/11" and "We want to push back against the extremists."